TeowChoonRay/Alzheimer-Analysis/README.md

-# Welcome to Alzheimer-Analysis Respository
+# Welcome to Alzheimers-Analysis Respository

 ## About